Omkar2363/First_WebPage/README.md

 ## index2.html [Second WebPage]
 This is an HTML web page or Meet the Team page where the company showcases the core team members along with their role and a short bio or description.
 This is a very basic styled version with the help of CSS.

+## index3.html [Third WebPage]
+This is an HTML web page showcases the Menu buttons form which is a very essential part of an UI design and they are created with pure CSS without the need of any icon library.
+Here we use the Box model and its properties, to create own menu buttons with pure css.